Thierry Lévy: Christian Didier

 Another of Lévy's more widely publicised cases involved Christian Didier, the self-proclaimed killer of René Bousquet.
 Bousquet was a friend of President Mitterrand: he had served as a senior police official under the Pétain puppet government in the 1940s.
 Given the agreed facts of his shooting by Didier, a conventional argument for the defence to advance would have involved casting doubt on Didier's mental state.
 There could be no certainty that Didier would agree to co-operate with such a defence.
 In the event, however, his own conduct during the trial in 1995 would surely have been enough to persuade the court of, at the very least, his mental instability.
 Be that as it might, Thierry Lévy and his junior Arnaud Montebourg instead put forward the argument that the killing of René Bousquet by Christian Didier represented a perfectly reasonable response to the failings of the French justice system, given that Bousquet had still been at liberty when he died, despite persisting rumours and allegations of a deeply discreditable wartime record.
-After sentence was passed Lévy candidly volunteered that he and Montebourg of them had, perhaps, not been the best team to defend their client.
+After the sentence was passed Lévy candidly volunteered that he and Montebourg perhaps had not been the best team to defend their client.
 Didier was sentenced to ten years of criminal detention.